 But all this marriage thinking reminds me of a different phase: pre-marriage (otherwise known as dating).
 And I’m not talking about the casual dating culture of today.
 No, I mean serious business – you know, going steady, LTR (long-term relationship), that kind of stuff.

-That’s where my girlfriend and I are at.
-We’ve been together for about 2 years now.
-She’s basically the girl of my dreams.
-Now, as I reflect on our relationship, I’ve realized something funny.
+Now, as I reflect on dating, I’ve realized something funny.
 It has much to do with your romance with the college of your dreams.

 Scoring an amazing girl/boyfriend is just like scoring admission into an incredible college.